burrahey/scheduler/notes.md

 Notes

 To do:
-- allow others to create employees, with shifts
+- allow others to create employees, with shifts. create an employee, as well as some shifts for that employee with a custom writer
-- Allow all shifts to be "published"
-- Build scope method to view associate level employees only
+- can add/edit/delete if you're the employee who owns the shift. can view if you're logged in and create  employees/1/shifts/new
+- Include nested resource show or index (URL e.g. users/2/recipes)
-- allow for a new schedule to be created (has many through) - should be for a week only, assigns all employees a shift
+- allow for a new schedule to be created (has many through) - should be for a week only, assigns all employees a shift nested employee form with shifts
 - scheduler:
  For each day of the week:
   * assign a morning / afternoon chat shift, circling through associates evenly. assign phones to all the rest. repeat until completed.
-  * assign supervisor roles to admins
+  * assign supervisor roles to supervisors
+- schedules index to display all
+- schedules show page
 - display the schedule somehow nicely per day
 - get rid of all the extra devise files
 - get rid of all the extra devise links

-If you have time:
+maybe later:

+permissions
+associates can add/edit/delete shifts for themselves on an existing schedule associates can edit themselves supervisors can add/edit/delete shifts for everyone on an existing schedule supervisors can edit/delete employees supervisors can view unpublished schedules associates can only view published schedules

+scope method
+employee's shifts this week

 - add permissions for admins. disallow everything by non-logged in users

 Shift
 - shift date cannot be before employee's date hired

-Employee
-has_many shifts
-has_many schedules through shifts

 Schedule
 published: true/false (publishing a schedule makes all its shifts created thus far public)

-permissions
-associates can add/edit/delete shifts for themselves on an existing schedule associates can edit themselves supervisors can add/edit/delete shifts for everyone on an existing schedule supervisors can edit/delete employees

-scope method
-employee's shifts this week

-nested employee
-create an employee, as well as some shifts for that employee with a custom writer

-standard user auth, along with o-auth with devise

-nested urls: employees/1/shifts (indicate which ones are public or not) - can add/edit/delete if you're the employee who owns the shift. can view if you're logged in